abbott567/blog/src/views/posts/making-microservices-accessible/post.md

 To pass [2.4.2]({wcagify}), the title needs to describe topic or purpose.
 It expects that:

-> 'Titles identify the current location without requiring users to read or interpret page content'.
+> 'Titles identify the current location without requiring users to read or interpret page content.'

 This one can get a bit subjective, so here are some things to consider.